min2ha/ukwa-site/content/target/59154/index.en.md

   "start_date": "2017-11-24T09:00:00Z"
 }

-# Students Association of the University of the West of Scotland

 Site of a students' representative body at the University of the West of Scotland, located in Ayr, Hamilton and Paisley.